-Our computer Model Forecasts update four times a day and will run through the summer.
-If you are going into the Colorado high country, use our Weather Stations by Zone page to check current conditions.
+If you are going into the Colorado high country use our Weather Stations by Zone page to check current conditions.

-Avalanches are possible in the mountains of Colorado whenever you find snow on a steep slope.
-In general, you should consider the consequences of being caught in an avalanche before you cross any steep, snow-covered slope, but below are some avalanche problems you may encounter over the summer.
-We will update the Field Report and Avalanche Observations as information comes in, so please send us your observations.
+Avalanches are possible in the mountainous areas of Colorado whenever you find snow on a steep slope.
+In general, you should consider the consequences of being caught in an avalanche before you cross any steep, snow-covered slope, but below are some avalanche problems you may encounter this fall.

 Most avalanches happen during or right after a snowstorm.
-Later in the spring and throughout the summer, snowstorms are less likely.
-However, every time new snow falls and the wind drifts it through the terrain, these avalanches are possible.
-It is easier to trigger avalanches when new snow falls on hard, icy surfaces, so a summer snowstorm can produce many small avalanches if it falls onto old snow.
-Even small avalanches are dangerous if they push you off a cliff, or into rocks, trees, or a gully.
-The best way to manage these avalanches in the summer is to have a current weather forecast, recognize when there is enough new snow to produce storm avalanches, and select terrain that minimizes your exposure to the risk.
-Avoid areas where there was old snow under the recent snow, wind pillows along ridgelines, and cross-loaded features like rock outcrops and subridges.
+However, any time new snow falls and the wind moves it through the terrain, avalanches are possible.
+New snow often has a hard time sticking to hard, icy old snow surfaces, so a fall snowstorm can produce small avalanches if it falls onto old snow, grassy areas or rock slabs.
+The best way to manage these avalanches in the fall is to have a current weather forecast, recognize when there is enough snow to produce avalanches, and select terrain that minimizes your exposure to the risk.

 |No relevant backcountry observations found for this forecast|